I have seen all the things that are done under the sun; all of them are meaningless, a chasing after the wind. Ecclesiastes 1:14

 I once heard someone utter some of the saddest words I have ever heard: “I have wasted my entire life.”
 This was said by a successful businessman in his early 50s.
 By that age he had realized that the last time he had passion, dreams, and energy was when he was 20.
 But since that time, he had slowly evolved into what he called a “money-making machine,” devoid of passion, meaningful relationships, and contribution.
 What had begun as a plan for financial security took over and became a mad quest for wealth, while robbing him of all the true riches in life.

-Today, let’s take a reality check and look at where we stand in life.
+Today, let’s remember Ecclesiastes 1:14 and take a reality check and look at where we stand in life.
 What are we doing daily, weekly, yearly?
 Are we following our dreams, passions, and calling in life?
-Or have we gotten lost trying to chase the wind?
+Or have we gotten lost chasing after the wind?
 Let’s pursue what really matters, and in doing so, make our lives matter, too.